kdbinsidebrains/site/_features/06-structure.md

 excerpt: "File Structure Tool Window"
 ---

-When you work with very complex code it could be quite hard to look up required function in a file or navigate thought code in a file.
+When you work with very complex code, it could be quite hard to look up the required function in a file or navigate thought code in a file.

 The _Structure_ tool window is located in the bottom left corner and must be activated to show a file structure: